kyle-cagb/wordpress-export-to-markdown/README.md

 Either way, this can be combined with with `--year-folders` and `--month-folders`, in which case the above output will be organized under the appropriate year and month folders.

+### Create a folder for each post type?

+- Argument: `--post-folders`
+- Type: `boolean`
+- Default: `false`

+Whether or not to save files and images into post folders.

 ### Prefix post folders/files with date?

 - Argument: `--prefix-date`